pipogood/BCI_MI_EA-wLTL/README.md

 [UnicornDataAlignment.ipynb]
 The Unicorn Hybrid Black dataset was used, with data separated into source and target domains.
 In this approach, each subject was selected as the target domain, while the remaining subjects were used as the source domain.
 For the target domain, a subset of trials was selected as calibration sets for the EA and wLTL methods.
 ![Project Screenshot](pics/intra-dataset.png)
+*note data of S5 is only 80 trials because noisy epoch removal

 # Across-dataset Result
 [00TF_acrossdataset.ipynb]
 The Physionet and BCI Competition IV 2a datasets were used as the source domain, while each participant from the Unicorn Hybrid Black dataset was used as the target domain.
 Similar to the inter-dataset approach, a subset of trials was selected as calibration sets for the EA and wLTL methods in the target domain.
 ![Project Screenshot](pics/across-dataset.png)
+*note data of S5 is only 80 trials because noisy epoch removal

 # Reference
 1. He, H., & Wu, D. (2020).
 Transfer Learning for Brain-Computer Interfaces: A Euclidean Space Data Alignment Approach.
 IEEE Transactions on Biomedical Engineering, 67(2), 399–410. https://doi.org/10.1109/TBME.2019.2913914